-The Honey B Vineyard, located on Cuttings Wharf in the Carneros AVA, was added to the estate vineyard portfolio, in 2008.
-The 23-acre property is planted to Pinot Noir, Chardonnay, Syrah and Merlot.
-The Sorelle Chardonnay and Elizabeth Pinot Noir are the cornerstone offerings, from this vineyard.
-The Syrah and Merlot are often found in the Fraternity blend, while in exceptional vintages, a barrel selection of Syrah is produced under the family name, Allwin.
-Finally, the Frederich Gewürztraminer accounts for 20% of the total tonnage grown in Napa County and is a rare, bone dry expression perfect for everyday drinking!
+The Honey B Vineyard, located on Cuttings Wharf in the Carneros AVA, was added to the estate vineyard portfolio in 2008.
+The 23-acre property is planted to Pinot Noir, Chardonnay, Syrah, Merlot and Gewürztraminer.
+The Sorelle Chardonnay and Elizabeth Pinot Noir are the cornerstone offerings from this vineyard.
+The Syrah and Merlot are often found in the Fraternity blend, while in exceptional vintages, a barrel selection of Allwin Syrah is produced.
+Finally, the Gewürztraminer, which accounts for 20% of the total grown in Napa County, becomes our Frederich Gewürztraminer, a rare, bone-dry expression perfect for everyday drinking.

-November/December: We now have 35+ individual lots, all settled into barrel to spend the next 10 - 23 months quietly establishing their own personalities.
-Our 2016 Gewürztraminer will be bottled in late February while our 2016 Chardonnay should see a cork, sometime in early August.
+November/December: We now have 30+ individual lots, all settled into barrel to spend the next 10 - 23 months quietly establishing their own personalities.
+Our 2017 Gewürztraminer will be bottled in late February while our 2017 Chardonnay and Pinot Noir should see a cork sometime in early August.